Yossi Peled: Military career

 Peled served in the Israel Defense Forces for 30 years.
 During the Six-Day War, Peled was a company commander in the 9th Battalion of the 7th Armored Brigade of the 84th Armored Division, under General Israel Tal.
 In the War of Attrition, he served as a battalion commander on the Suez Canal.

-In the Yom Kippur War, Peled was in command of the reservist 205th Armored Brigade, under Moshe Peled's division.
+In the Yom Kippur War, Peled was in command of the reservist 205th Armored Brigade, under the 146th Divisioncommanded by Moshe Peled.
 His brigade moved from Jerusalem to the Golan Heights and engaged the Syrian Army on the northern front.

 Later in the 1970s, Peled was placed in command of the 252nd Division in the Sinai Peninsula.
 In the First Lebanon War, he commanded a provision unit nicknamed Yossi's Force, east of Lake Qaraoun.

 Peled's final military position was the command of the IDF's Northern Command, which he held from 1986 to 1991.

 Government and political career

-After serving as the CEO of Tadiran Telecom, Peled has held numerous positions in government offices, not officially entering politics.
-In 1993, he served as head of the Second Israeli Broadcasting Authority, as well as heading several government-appointed committees, including:
+After working as the CEO of Tadiran Telecom, Peled has held numerous positions in government offices, not officially entering politics.
+In 1993, he was head of the Second Israeli Broadcasting Authority, as well as heading several government-appointed committees, including: